So Long Mr. Chumps: Production notes

 So Long Mr. Chumps was filmed on July 25–30, 1940.
 The film title is a parody of the film Goodbye, Mr. Chips.
 The jail sequences were reused in Beer Barrel Polecats.

 When the Stooges drop their iron balls that are chained to their legs, the sounds that are heard are again the NBC Chimes, a gag recycled from the team's 1937 short Back to the Woods.

 Bud Jamison appeared in a deleted scene where he was a policeman noticing the Stooges and Pomeroy's girlfriend.

 In the final scene, where Moe and Larry were breaking rocks over Curly's head, Larry picks up what seems to be a rather heavy rock.
 Curly notices the rock and replies, "Hey, wait a minute!
 That's a real one!
 I'm no fool."
 Curly then chuckles, while Larry and Moe smile.
 Often regarded as an unscripted moment, it was later determined that exchange was scripted in advance, as it appeared in director Jules White's final shooting script.
+The exchange might have started out as improv while the scene was being rehearsed.

 Bruce Bennett (aka Herman Brix, a former Olympic athlete and Tarzan actor) appears in dual roles as both a truck driver and as one of the guards giving orders to the Stooges.

 Laurel and Hardy had painted their prison uniforms white in 1927's The Second Hundred Years.
 They were also trash collectors in 1939's A Chump at Oxford.